kirthana1181/AXI4-Lite_Sorting-Writing/README.md

 # AXI4-Lite Slave Peripheral-Based Packet Sorter
-In this repository, an AXI4-Lite Protocol Slave Peripheral Transaction has been coded that can receive data packets, validate them based on sorting condition valid or invalid storage.
-The design of the storage is a simple FIFO, and the validating and sorting takes place using the valid and invalid FIFOs.
+In this project, an AXI4-Lite Protocol Slave Peripheral-based transaction takes place that receives data packets, validates and stores them based on sorting conditions into valid or invalid storage.
+The design of the storage is a synchronous FIFO, a 'valid' FIFO, and an 'invalid' FIFO.
 **This design implements a custom AXI4-Lite slave peripheral on an FPGA that performs packet validation and classification using simple control logic and FIFO storage.**
 # Functionality Overview
 Purpose: Receive 32-bit data packets, validate them using a rule, and store them in either a valid or invalid FIFO based on that rule.